 Going the Extra Mile

-Other Bible Translation agencies focus on New Testaments for the 1,700 minority languages where there is no Scripture translation.
+Other Bible translation agencies focus on New Testaments for the 1,700 minority languages where there is no Scripture translation started yet.

-We specialize in the hard, the small, and the unpopular by facilitating and training minority people groups to be like William Tyndale, who revised Scriptures.
-We help them revise their New Testaments and translate the Old Testament so they can get the full Bible.
+We specialize in the hard, the small and the unpopular by facilitating and training minority people groups to be like William Tyndale, who revised Scriptures.
+We help them revise their New Testaments and translate the Old Testament so they can get the complete Bible.

 Because God made people, languages and cultures different, no “one size fits all” method works.